 Update: On November 2, 2019, a federal judge in Portland temporarily blocked the Trump administration from requiring immigrants to show they can get health insurance before getting a visa.
+Since then seven individuals and a nonprofit organization sued in an Oregon federal court to block the proclamation’s enforcement.
+The U.S. Department of Justice has appealed.
+We are awaiting a verdict.

 A recent proclamation by the Trump administration will bar new immigrant entrances into the United States without proof that they can purchase unsubsidized health insurance within 30 days of entry.
 Starting November 3, 2019, it could force an immigrant attempting to gain entry to disclose their personal finances to prove they can indeed afford to purchase private health insurance that is separate from ACA plans on the federal exchange.
 Could short term health insurance be a health insurance option for immigrants needing to get coverage quickly?